ekneip/turtles/README.md

 Sections 6.2 and 6.4 used the the functions *plot_scores_delta()* and *plot_var_delta()* with model `svm` and respectively target value `delta_lat` or `delta_lon`.

+Author: Elisabeth Kneip

-Supervisors : Philippe Gaspar, Emmanuel Hanert and Sébastien Jodogne
+Supervisors: Philippe Gaspar, Emmanuel Hanert and Sébastien Jodogne